zephyrproject-rtos/zephyr/doc/subsystems/logging/logger.rst

 messages.
-If runtime filtering is disabled, the message is passed to all active backends, otherwise the message is passed to only those backends that have requested messages from that particular source (based on the source ID in the message), and security level.
+If runtime filtering is disabled, the message is passed to all active backends, otherwise the message is passed to only those backends that have requested messages from that particular source (based on the source ID in the message), and severity level.
 Once all backends are iterated, the message is considered processed by the logger, but the message may still be in use by a backend.